matthias-wright/flaxmodels/README.md

 > cd flaxmodels
 > python -m pytest tests/
 ```
+See [here](flaxmodels/docs/Documentation.md#2-testing) for an explanation of the testing strategy.

 ### Acknowledgments
 Thank you to the developers of Jax and Flax.
 The title image is a photograph of a flax flower, kindly made available by <a href="https://unsplash.com/@matyszczyk">Marta Matyszczyk</a>.